gwynith-godin/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+- This is a classic denial of service because we passed a string and id is a mongo id, which is a specific format.
+If the ID is not in that format, it will error out.
 2. Briefly explain how a malicious attacker can exploit them.
+- Using the get service, which retrieves the id form the query.
+If an attacker were to craft an ID which ends up crashing findOne, the server will crash.
+- Craft an input and a few of them could crash the server using a Dos.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+- Proper error handling so we do not crash unexpectedly
+- sanitize the input. check if the user input is sanitized and make sure it is the expected format (24-char alphanumeric string).
+We dont actually do this in in **secure.ts**.
+- rate limiter - define a middlewear function that is going to check if the rate limit is appropriate- every ip can send one request every 5 seconds- limit the amount of requests you can send per ip address so even if they cause harm they cannot cause too much harm.